ppavan108/learningGuice/ClassLoading.md

 #### Disabling Guice's Bridge ClassLoader
-Setting the system property `guice.custom.loader` to `false` will cause Guice to use the target class's classloader for all generated classes.
+Setting the system property `guice_custom_class_loading` to `OFF` will cause Guice to use the target class's classloader for all generated classes.
 Guice's bridge classloader will not be used.

 #### Generated Classes and Memory Leaks